External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Abstract

 \section{Abstract}

-Inactive constraints do not contribute to the solution but increase the problem size and burden the numerical computations.
-We present a novel strategy for handling inactive constraints efficiently by systematically removing the inactive constraints and redundant constraint sets under a mesh refinement framework.
+Inactive constraints do not contribute to the solution of an optimal control problem, but increase the problem size and burden the numerical computations.
+We present a novel strategy for handling inactive constraints efficiently by systematically removing the inactive and redundant constraints.
+The method is designed to be used together with simultaneous approaches under a mesh refinement framework, with mild assumptions that the original problem has feasible solutions, and the initial solve of the problem is successful.
 The method is tailored for interior point-based solvers, which are known to be very sensitive to the choice of initial points in terms of feasibility.
-In the example problem shown, the proposed scheme achieves more than 40\% reduction in computation time.
+In the example problem shown, the proposed scheme achieves more than a 40\% reduction in computation time.